secoda/gitbook/integrations/data-transformation-tools/dbt-core/README.md

 ---
-description: >-
-  This page walks through the Secoda and dbt Core integration that Secoda supports
+description: An overview of the dbt Core integration with Secoda
 ---

-# dbt Core Integration
+# dbt Core

 ## **Getting Started with dbt Core** <a href="#h_3a4bfd6458" id="h_3a4bfd6458"></a>